 The services provided in a Service Package can contain multiple instances of Functional Resource Types (FR Types).
 Each FR Type is assigned an ISO object identifier (OID).
 The FR Type OID is used to construct unique identifiers for functional resource instances and for the monitored parameters, configuration parameters, notifiable events, and real-time control directives that those functional resources expose for Service Management purposes.
 A Functional Resource instance is identified by its Functional Resource Name, which is the combination of the Functional Resource Type with a Functional Resource Instance Number (see the Cross Support Transfer Service Specification Framework (reference [4]) for additional details on the formal syntax of Functional Resource identifiers).

-Space Communication Cross Support Functional Groups
+Space Communication Cross Support Abstract Service Components

 NOTE - Parts of this section are adapted from material in the Extensible Space Communication Cross Support Concept Green Book (reference [12]).
 That Green Book uses the modeling and terminology of the SCCS Architecture Description Document Green Book (reference [13]).
 That SCCS ADD terminology is also used in this section.
 The translation between the SCCS ADD terms used in this section and the terms of the Cross Support Reference Model (reference [1]) is as follows: